Sample-design-alt/WiWo/README.md

 # WiWo transformer.
- This repo is the implementation of WiWo transformer.you need to run the file 'run_UEA'.
+ This repo is the implementation of WiWo transformer.you need to run the file 'run_UEA.py'.